yegle/pandas-website/index.rst

 Python Data Analysis Library
 ****************************

 *pandas* is an open source, BSD-licensed `Python <http://www.python.org/>`_ package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.

 What problem does *pandas* solve?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *pandas* library brings the capabilities found in common statistical programming languages to Python, and then some.
-With the addition of *pandas* and `other important data libraries <http://pandas.sourceforge.net/install.html#dependencies>`_, Python has become the best way to do powerful, real-world, in-memory data analysis.
+The *pandas* library brings the capabilities found in common statistical
+programming languages to Python, and then some.
+With the addition of *pandas*
+and other important data libraries, Python has become the best way to do
+powerful, real-world, in-memory data analysis.

 Why Python + *pandas*?
 ~~~~~~~~~~~~~~~~~~~~~~